shuai-xu/flink/docs/dev/table/catalog.md

 Note that currently `HiveCatalog` only offers capabilities of reading Hive metastore metadata, including databases, tables, table partitions, simple data types, and table and column stats.
 Other meta-objects read and write capabilities are under either experiment or active development.

 Also note that currently only registering `HiveCatalog` through Table APIs allows users to customize their `HiveConf` with additional Hive connection parameters.
 Users need to make sure Flink can connect to their Hive metastore within their environment.

+Its config entry value in SQL CLI yaml file is "hive".

+## GenericHiveMetastoreCatalog

+// TODO: [BLINK-19044450] Add doc for GenericHiveMetastoreCatalog

+## User-configured Catalog

+Catalogs are pluggable, and users can use catalogs they developed on their own by implementing either `ReadableCatalog` or `ReadableWritableCatalog` APIs.

+To use self-developed catalog in SQL CLI, users should set the catalog type as `custom` and specify the `factory-class`  with the fully qualified class name of the catalog factory class that implements `CatalogFactory` interface, such as `org.apache.flink.table.catalog.hive.HiveCatalogFactory`.

 ### Data Type Mapping between Flink and Hive via HiveCatalog